Documentation

 Adapting to a different supplier's inserts

-3. For a single size, divide each length measurement by the total length to get ratios.
-Divide each diameter measurement by the outer diameter to get diameter ratios.
+- For a single size, divide each length measurement by the total length to get ratios.
+Divide each radial measurement by

-4. Update the five length ratios and three diameter ratios in the Variables panel.
+outerRadius(half the outer diameter) to get radius ratios. - Update the five length ratios and three radius ratios in the Variables panel.
+Don't accidentally divide a diameter by

 Adding new thread sizes to the pitch formula